PensionBee Review – is it the best way to find and consolidate your pensions?

 What are PensionBee’s fees and how do they compare?

-PensionBee's charges range from 0.5%-0.7% a year.
+PensionBee's charges range from 0.25% to 0.95% a year depending on the plan you choose and how much you invest.
 If you click through to the PensionBee charges page there is a neat comparison with a number of leading pension providers including Hargreaves Lansdown and Nutmeg.

 I wouldn't obsess whether the numbers used are definitive representations of the exact costs of getting an equivalent product from the other providers.
 However, based upon PensionBee's stated charges it would make their pension product one of the cheapest in the market irrespectively.